+NOTE A physical asset requirement may specify both a spatial definition and a physical location where it is necessary to specify the spatial definition of the specified physical asset(s) within a given physical location.

 EXAMPLE The following list contains maintenance examples for physical asset use:

 Repair - Very frequent action.
 Take action to return asset to its condition prior to the event that prompted the request.
 Does not necessarily return to original design specs, but the condition immediately prior to which it was withdrawn from service.
 Generally performed in place.
 Action does not alter the value of the asset or its depreciation.
 Example: Pulley belt has broken on an induced draft fan, and the belt needs to be replaced.